kaldi-asr/kaldi/egs/rm/README.txt

   s2: This setup is experiments with pure hybrid system.

-  s3: This is "new-style" recipes.
-We recommend to look here first, for
+  s3: This is "new-style" recipes (now superseded by s5)
-      RM recipes.
-      However, the WSJ or Switchboard s3/ recipes are probably a better place to look if you're trying to set up something on your own data, because they're more configurable.

   s4: A recipe based on freely available subset of RM data, distributed by CMU